Chapter 20:

 The mop swirled in the water but nothing happened.

 The elevator doors were so clean, part of them didn’t exist.
 Sands sunk to the bottom of the pool.
-Darius stepped in through the gap.
+Darius stepped through the gap.
 He tapped the mop on the floor.
 The elevator shot up with jittery screeching.
 Sparks flew through the broken door.

 “I hate hats.
 Sorry, but not you.
 You did a good job.”

-His pants dripped over the floor mats.
+Wet pant legs dripped over his floor mats.

 Ramen-sensei